aarons-talks/2020-07-11-GoWayFest/athens-private/README.md

-# GoDays 2020 Private Code Demo
+# GoWayFest 2020 Private Code Demo

 This is similar to the [basic private code demo](../basic-private), except that it uses [Athens](https://docs.gomods/io) to host _all_ of the code that we need, including the [private module](https://github.com/arschles/godays2020private) that we need.